JackPotat0/jackpotat0.github.io/docs/game.md

 - Banger OST.
 From jazz to rock to emotional harmonicas.
 Take your pick.
 - Good combat system, though a bit easy to exploit
 - Maybe the best localization ever existed in video games.
 Truly the soul of this game.
 The game is carried largely by this.
 They turned anime cliche dialogue into magic.
 Everyone's lines are witty and to the point.
-- FC ending is just perfect.
+- The ending for both games are just perfect.
 Every single detail.
 - **Estelle is Bestelle**

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |